 In studying the nature of elementary particles such characteristics as the mass and charge play a large role.
-At the same time it is well known that according to the hypothesis of field mass based on the classical theory of an extensive electron \cite{1}, a particle all the mass is purely electric.
-Such a structure, however, meets with many problems.
-One of them states that the charge distribution of the electron is not steady.
+At the same time, it is well known that according to the hypothesis of field mass based on the classical theory of an extensive electron [1], a particle all the mass is purely electric.
+Such a structure, however, encounters many problems.
+One of them states that the charge distribution in the electron is not steady.